skalenetwork/test-docs/skale-manager-docs/ValidatorService.md

 </h4>
 <div class="description">

- <p> Executed by a DelegationService.registerValidator : and registers a validator info <br>
-sets validatorAddress to to the address of the caller
+ <p> Executed by a DelegationService.registerValidator : and registers a validator info sets validatorAddress to to the address of the caller
  </p>
 </div>